 Dr. Lawley delivered a SOLOR Workshop on the International Drug Model (IDM) on 5 June; the DocBook entry will cover both Presentation 6 and the content on IDM.

 The Book Zurman Team will receive one (1) Workshop credit per DocBook entry.

+There was feedback on the SOLOR Wokshop covering “FHIR Profiles and Consolidated CDA Templates: Data-Modeling Issues With Implications for Patient Safety” which the Book Zurman Team will address.

 HL7 Write-Up: The Book Zurman Team is drafting a ballot submission to the CIMI Workgroup; the Project Scope Statement (PSS) was submitted and approved by CIMI Workgroup but has not been reviewed/approved by Infrastructure Steering Division (ISD) and will still need to be reviewed and approved by Architecture Review Board (ARB) after ISD approval; this write-up will align to four (4) SOLOR Workshop credits and will likely have to be submitted as a "Ballot for Comment" for the January 2019 submission deadline.
 Joey Coyle is the Primary Author with Walter Sujansky and Kirsten Haake as SME support; content will also be leveraged to be included in master Architecture Document.
-The initial draft of this artifact will be delivered on 9/28/2018 and then be revised during the 4-month extension period awarded for the Option Year.
+The initial draft of this artifact was delivered on 9/28/2018 and will be updated during the 4-month extension period awarded for the Option Year.

 Task: Utilization of OWL 2 EL Profile Semantics